 Driving time from Seattle: 35 minutes

 Another campground close to home, right in King County, is Tolt MacDonald Park in Carnation.
-The park is located at the confluence of the Snoqualmie and Tolt rivers in the beautiful Snoqualmie Valley.
+The park is located at the confluence of the Snoqualmie and Tolt Rivers in the beautiful Snoqualmie Valley.
 The park is the ideal location for swimming, boating, biking and hiking.
-The fall is an extra special time to visit as the joining rivers act as a salmon habitat.
+The fall is an extra special time to visit as the joining rivers act as salmon habitats.
 Watch the chinook salmon spawning in the river below while eagles and osprey are soaring above.

 Friday Harbor: San Juan County Park

 Driving (and ferry) time from Seattle: 3 hours and 30 minutes